Aligoté Grape Variety: Burgundy’s Other White Grape:

 Estimated reading time: 9 minutes

 Many collectors believe, not unreasonably, that Chardonnay is the sole genius behind the magnificent white wines of Burgundy.
-From the Premier Crus of Chablis to the iconic vineyards of Puligny-Montrachet, only one white grape is allowed under the appellation rules.
+Only one white grape is allowed under the appellation rules, from the Premier Crus of Chablis to the iconic vineyards of Puligny-Montrachet.
 Yet this corner of France has long held a closely guarded secret.
 A surprising volume of white Burgundy is not based on Chardonnay at all.

 Aligoté grape varietal